ctcl-bregis/ctclsite-rust/config/projects/pc_pet.md

 In January 2023, the successor "Polybutylene Terephthalate" was built, replacing "Polyethylene Terephthalate" as my "main" desktop PC.

 On June 1, 2023, the system was permanently decomissioned after discovering that the motherboard damaged eight memory modules for unknown reasons.
+This could likely be result of still bent pins on the CPU socket.
+In March 2024, there has been plans to check the CPU socket again for bent pins and attempt to repair them.

-During 2023, I started the plan for ["Polyethylene Terephthalate v2"](../pc_pet2/), a redo of "Polyethylene Terephthalate".
+During 2023, I started the plan for ["Polyethylene Terephthalate v2"](../pc_pet2/), a redo of this system.